-The College prohibits the possession, use, or distribution of alcohol on campus.
+The College prohibits the possession, use, or distribution of alcohol on campus by students and employees.
 The College recognizes that alcohol is a legal substance for some students but believes that a living and learning community such as ours operates best when all students are held to the same standard regarding alcohol.
 Therefore, the College prohibits the possession, use, or distribution of alcohol by any member of the community in the normal course of daily activity.